arthurweinmann/go-ai-sdk/README.md

 The OpenAI API can be unpredictable.
 At times, it throws 500 error messages even for valid requests.
 Therefore, we retry any error-producing request.
 This is beyond the usual practice of retrying just the 429 rate limit errors.

 Also, there's insufficient documentation at the moment on how to count tokens for the new function calls feature.
 Due to this, we handle context length overflow errors differently.
 We parse those errors and automatically adjust the MaxTokens parameter for following attempts.
 This ensures that operations run smoothly.

+# Contact

+If you have any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/arthurweinmann/go-ai-sdk/issues).

 # License